dipy/dipy/doc/faq.rst

 4. **What about interactive visualization?**

-  There is already interaction in the ``fvtk`` module but we have started a new project only for visualization which we plan to integrate in ``dipy`` in the near future for more information have a look at http://fos.me
+  There is already interaction in the ``fvtk`` module, but we have started a new project only for visualization which we plan to integrate in ``dipy`` in the near future.
+For more information, have a look at http://fos.me

 5. **Which file formats do you support?**